 Healthcare Tied to Employment

 Speaking of work – who thought it was a good idea to tie healthcare to employment?
 How many people would be willing to quit their miserable jobs if it didn’t mean their family would be totally screwed if anyone had a health emergency?
-This keeps people trapped, and leads to another huge reason why the middle class is in trouble.
+Healthcare is privilege given to only those who have decent jobs in this country.
+This keeps people trapped in those jobs, and leads to another huge reason why the middle class is in trouble.

 No Protections at Work